 - Before that, the scene where all the kids are dancing with their mothers at Lou and Lulu's wedding reception.
 And both Chuckie and Chaz watch with concealed envy.
 His line to the "Bob-Father" is truly shattering.

-- The reprise of the song however stands as the prime example of a Crowning Moment of Heartwarming for the entire franchise as Chuckie finally dances with his new Mommy.
+- The reprise of the song however stands as the prime example of a Heartwarming Moment for the entire franchise as Chuckie finally dances with his new Mommy.

 - Also Chuckie's emotional breakdown in the warehouse after discovering what kind of woman his soon to be new "Mommy" really is.

-- Keep in mind "Stuie" essentially performed a Heroic Sacrifice just so Tommy could have his dad back.
+- In the end "Stuie" chooses to try to become a grownup again, even though when he finally does get his memories back, he has no memory of his time as a "baby."
+Keep in mind "Stuie" essentially performed a Heroic Sacrifice just so Tommy could have his dad back.

 - If you take in the interpretation that Charlotte had a miscarriage in "Angelica's Worst Nightmare" (instead of misreading the pregnancy test), the episode suddenly becomes this.